HectorRicardo/simple-music-app/README.md

     - Responsible for all communication with the player.
     - The player is only called from the `MediaSession`.
     - Receives commands from the `MediaController`, and forwards these commands to the player.
-    - When the player updates its state, calls the `MediaController` to notify about this update.
+    - When the player updates its state, calls back the `MediaController` to notify about this update.

+These two entities communicate via a callback mechanism:
+- The `MediaSession` registers callbacks to be executed when receiving commands from the `MediaController` (depicted as "session callbacks" in the diagram below).
+- Similarly, the `MediaController` registers callbacks to be executed when receiving updates from the `MediaSession` (depicted as "controller callbacks").

 ![controller-session-detailed.png](docs_images/controller-session-detailed.png)